Last Updated on February 20, 2023

 Can betta fish see colors?

-To put it simply:
+To put it simply: Yes, they can.

-The iris of bettas isn’t fast in recognizing colors like orange and red wherein both colors have longer wavelengths, so adjusting to different lights in an instant is difficult for their eyes.
+The iris of betta fish is slow in recognizing colors like orange and red, wherein both colors have longer wavelengths, so immediately adjusting to different lights is difficult for them.

 For instance, the Crown and Veil tail bettas have better color vision and recognition than Delta and Double tail bettas.

 Do bettas have favorite colors?

-To give you an idea, colors are a factor in how your betta will respond to other tank mates.
+To give you an idea, colors determine how your betta will respond to other tank mates.

-So check how your betta behaves when you introduce a different tank mate so you can be sure that both of them will live comfortably with each other’s company.
+So check how your betta behaves when you introduce a different tank mate to ensure that both will live comfortably with each other’s company.